 - References must be included in BibTeX format.

 When a submission is accepted, authors must follow the following aspects:

 - Including Authors Information, Authors' Contributions, Acknowledgments, Competing Interests, and Funding.
 The LaTeX template allows including this information by using the command

 - Providing all source files i.e., LaTeX files with all the associated BibTeX files, style files, special fonts, and eps files.

 - The corresponding author, acting on behalf of all of the authors must complete, print, hand-written sign, scan, and submit the Author Agreement to Publish a Contribution as Open-Access on ParadigmPlus document.

 ParadigmPlus performs a double-blind review.
-All submissions will be reviewed at least by 3 experts.
+All submissions will be reviewed at least by two experts.
 Authors must remove personal details, acknowledgments section, and any other information related to the authors' identity.
 In addition, every submission is screened by Turnitin.

 Each submission is revised by an editor in order to ensure that the submission meets the Manuscript Preparation and Submission Preparation Checklist.
 The editor assigns at least two reviewers from the Editorial Review Board, who are experts that hold a Ph.D. degree.
 Once reviewers provide their evaluations, the editor notifies the decision to the authors.
 The decision can be: Accept Submission, Revisions Required, or Decline Submission.
 If the decision is Revisions Required, the authors must provide a revised version.
 The editor might decide to start a new review round, where the same reviewers verify whether the authors improved the submission.